 • Know, and track, your monthly expenses and cash flow on a regular basis.
 This works in tandem with the points above, but if you don't know, specifically and with certainty, how much you currently spend and save each month it will be difficult to set realistic goals and actions for the future.
 Current spending is the foundation for how your spending will likely change as you get older - even before retirement - and how expenses will end, start, and change during retirement.
 Estimating realistic expenses over time is half the battle of creating a solid financial plan.

 • Be sure to account for Federal and State taxes on all distributions from tax-deferred savings accounts (401k/IRA's).
 Taxes on these distributions are rarely mentioned in retirement advice columns but they can be one of your largest expenses in retirement.
 If you have $500k in a 401k, only $400k may ultimately be spendable, with the other $100k going to taxes (these amounts are examples only, as your tax status will determine the actual tax liability).
 Even with a lower tax rate this can make a very big difference in how much of your savings will remain available to pay expenses, and how long your savings will last.

 • Once you have a plan in place, how you invest your money is the next priority.
-It's important that your savings continue to grow and can provide additional income.
-Your specific choices should be driven by your risk tolerance and short and long term objectives, but the following are some general "best practices" that have been proven to be consistently beneficial:
+It's important that savings continue to grow and can provide additional income.
+Specific choices should be driven by your risk tolerance and short and long term objectives, but the following are some general "best practices" that have been proven to be consistently beneficial: